iSundhararajan/health_record/README.md

-# APP NAME
+# Medicord

 ## 💡 Inspiration

 ## 💻 What it does

-Our web-app "APP NAME" is built with features:
+Our web-app "Medicord" is built with features:

 - Store all your medical records securely on the blockchain.
 - Book appointments with doctors.